 Both “The Osbourne’s Family Album” and a re-issue of “Live at the Budokan,” slated for release in June, will sport the same type of copy protection that has rendered some previous releases Sony releases useless on the Mac.
 The situation necessitated Apple’s release of

-which warned Mac users that under certain circumstances, use of such CDs could even cause the Mac to fail to work at all.
+a technical note which warned Mac users that under certain circumstances, use of such CDs could even cause the Mac to fail to work at all.